 Early History of the Gortent family

-Another 298 words (21 lines of text) covering the years 1592 and 1677 are included under the topic Early Gortent History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Gortent research.
+Another 65 words (5 lines of text) covering the years 1592, 1677 and 1636 are included under the topic Early Gortent History in all our PDF Extended History products and printed products wherever possible.

 Gortent Spelling Variations

 The English language only became standardized in the last few centuries; therefore,spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Gortent has been recorded under many different variations, including Gorton, Gorten, Gortin and others.

 Early Notables of the Gortent family (pre 1700)

 Notables of the family at this time include Sir Thomas Gorton of Gorton; Samuel Gorton (1592-1677), English sectary and founder of the American sect of Gortonites which survived until the end of the 18th century.
 He was " 'born and bred' at Gorton, Lancashire, as also were the 'fathers of his body for many generations.'
 He came of a good family, and says that his wife 'had bin as tenderly brought up as was any man's wife then in that towne'.
 He probably knew the Bible by...